|

 So it's not so good, especially if you're using them to get into a discounted matinee that costs $6 per seat cash.

-Strategy 4: Watch out for earning limits.
-For example, I was suckered into Citibank's promise of "5% back", but after I spent over $35,000 on their card, I found out that the offer only applies until just $100 is earned, then I got NOTHING back for my purchases.
+For example, I was once suckered into Citibank's promise of "5% back", but after I spent over $35,000 on their card, I found out that the offer only applies until just $100 is earned, then I got NOTHING back for my purchases.
 I had asked for a written offer, but never got it and I was too lazy to follow-up.

 Strategy 5: Redeem points quickly.
 Banks often change how much your points are worth (without telling you).
 For example, I no longer use my MBNA/Bank of America World Points card because when I signed up 2 years ago, the points were worth $50 for 5,000 points (redeemed 20,000 at a time).
 But today they are worth half that.
+I don't both with Hilton because they throw away all your points and even cancel your membership number if you don't stay with them at least once a year.
+Marriott doesn't do that.

 However, if the flight is delayed to a less popular time, you still have to pay the extra miles.

-Strategy 10: Take advantage of "double points" offers.
+Strategy 10: Take advantage of cross-industry/partner offers.

-| Program Name | Cash Earned | Cost of More Points | Affiliates | US/Intl Air | Car, Other | Hotel |
+Program Name | Cash Earned | Cost of More Points | Affiliates | US/Intl Air | Car, Other | Hotel |

-MBNA 800.434-8313 | (Previously) $50 for 5,000 points (redeemed 20,000 at a time) | $1 per point | Best Buy, Dell, JCPenney, Land's End | 25,000/35,000 /flight +$30 each way = $170/400 | 2,500 per day = $25 | 5,000 per night = $50 |
+MBNA | (Previously) $50 for 5,000 points (redeemed 20,000 at a time) | $1 per point | Best Buy, Dell, JCPenney, Land's End | 25,000/35,000 /flight +$30 each way = $170/400 | 2,500 per day = $25 | 5,000 per night = $50 |

-| American Express Blue | $25 for 5000 points | - | Sony, OfficeMax | - | Thrifty | Hilton |
+American Express Blue | $25 for 5000 points | - | Sony, OfficeMax | - | Thrifty | Hilton |

-| Chase Platinum | 1% ($5) on $5000 charged | - | - | 25,000 on Continental, USAir, Delta, Alamo | - | - |
+Chase Platinum | 1% ($5) on $5000 charged | - | - | 25,000 on Continental, USAir, Delta, Alamo | - | - |

-| Southwest Air VISA | $34 for each $5000 (spent first 12 mos.) calc. at $100 flight / $14,400 from $1200 per credit * (16-4 credits on sign-up) | 16 credits (doubled when booked online) | Alamo, Earthlink | La Quinta, Comfort, Rodeway | ||
+Southwest Air VISA | $34 for each $5000 (spent first 12 mos.) calc. at $100 flight / $14,400 from $1200 per credit * (16-4 credits on sign-up) | 16 credits (doubled when booked online) | Alamo, Earthlink | La Quinta, Comfort, Rodeway |

 I recommend cash-back rather than airline miles / hotel night cards because of the complex and ever-changing "rules and restrictions" they make up: